 These perfectly tender potatoes sauté with onion, bell pepper, and seasonings.
+They’re a delicious side dish for breakfast, lunch, or dinner.
 You’re going to want to make them over and over again!

-Tips for the Best Breakfast Potatoes
+Tips for the Best Potatoes

 1. Don’t peel them.
 Peeling adds a completely unnecessary prep.
 Why would you do that?
 Let’s just not.
 The peel helps keep the potatoes from completely breaking down in the skillet.
 We don’t want mashed potatoes here!